Germany, France in push for 'fiscal union' to save euro

 "The main players are in overdrive to come up with a comprehensive strategy to address the long-term issues," said Juergen Michels from Citibank.

-She said she was heading to Brussels "with the aim of changing the EU treaty" to push through her goals.
+Merkel said she was heading to Brussels "with the aim of changing the EU treaty" to push through her goals.
 "Rules must be respected.
 Respect for them must be supervised.
 Their violation must have consequences."

-But Merkel dismissed this, stressing the ECB's independence and insisting: "The mandate of the ECB is different to that of the United States Fed or of the Bank of England," referring to the US Federal Reserve Bank.
+Merkel dismissed this, stressing the ECB's independence and insisting: "The mandate of the ECB is different to that of the United States Fed or of the Bank of England," referring to the Federal Reserve Bank.

 Germany, Europe's top economy, believes that eurobonds and any compromise of ECB independence would lead to inflation, which the central bank was set up to prevent.